 There are no scientific proven fact, discoveries or any set of rules that guarantee your blog post would go viral no matter what.

-Going by this fact, we can conclude that to write an article that will give the same results or similar as the ones we’ve seen in the past; we have to follow strictly the path that leads to making your articles go viral.
+Going by this fact, we can conclude that to write an article that will give the same results or similar to the ones we’ve seen in the past.
+We have to follow strictly the path that leads to making your articles go viral.